dwatring/mse-import-from-scryfall/README.md

 run `python -m pip install requests`

-open `scryfall.py` and change `input` to newlined list of card names.
+open `scryfall.py` and change `input` to a newlined list of card names.

 run `python scryfall.py` in the repo directory.